jmschrei/pomegranate/README.md

 c.summarize([2, 4, 6, 7, 2, 4, 5, 1, 3, 2, 1])
 c.from_summaries()
 ```

+Splitting up the data into batches will still give an exact answer, but allows for out of core training of distributions on massive amounts of data.

 In addition, training can be done on weighted samples by passing an array of weights in along with the data for any of the training functions, such as `c.summarize([5,7,8], weights=[1,2,3])`.
 Training can also be done with inertia, where the new value will be some percentage the old value and some percentage the new value, used like `c.from_sample([5,7,8], inertia=0.5)` to indicate a 50-50 split between old and new values.